 With "stay-at-home" orders and social distancing recommendations abound, it's common for parents to be considering the impact that these societal changes are going to have not just on today's education norms, but tomorrows.

-Remote learning through public and private schools is on the rise.
+Remote learning through public and private schools is on the rise and more schools are turning to a school class registration software for future e-learning.

 But these initiatives often require the parents to facilitate their child's learning.
 Regardless of the reason, a "hands on" approach is becoming increasingly necessary day by day.